aruba/aruba-ansible-modules/module_documentation/aruba_clearpass/arubaclearpass_config.md

 ##### ARGUMENTS
     host:
-        description: Hostname or IP Address of the Mobility Master.
+        description: Hostname or IP Address of the Clearpass server.
         required: true
     api_name:
         description: API endpoint for which the request is made